-Perhaps the oddest item in the museum is "Barry."
+Perhaps the oddest item in the museum is “Barry.”
 Barry, the most famous of the St. Bernard alpine rescue dogs, lived from 1800 until 1814, and is said to have rescued over 40 people from the cold snows of the Alps.
-The 200-year old taxidermied St. Bernard now stands proudly in the lobby of the museum.
+The 200-year old taxidermied St. Bernard has been recently restored, and now stars in his own exhibit.

 The museum also contains a number of other curious items, including the skeleton of an Indian circus elephant, which, after killing his trainer, was shot by the Bern townspeople with a cannon and prepared into an elephant stew for the gustatory pleasure of the whole town.
 Another notable display is the case containing the skull of the lion that killed Bernard von Wattenwyl, the hunter responsible for having supplied the museum with over a quarter of their African collection.
 The skull is displayed surrounded by a circle of text reading, “Bernard V. Wattenwyl killed this lion killed Bernard V. Wattenwyl killed this lion killed…”